ShreyasKhadke/UlineScraper/README.md

 ## Features

 - Web scraping with both standard HTTP requests and browser automation (Selenium)
-- Intelligent HTML cleaning to extract only relevant product information
+- HTML cleaning to extract only relevant product information
 - Handling of complex HTML tables with rowspan/colspan attributes
-- Multi-level header recognition and processing
-- Price and case quantity calculations based on business rules
-- Comprehensive logging of pipeline execution
+- Logging of pipeline execution

 ## Pipeline Flow